 Trust is something, once earned, to be valued highly.
 If it is ever lost it may be difficult to rebuild… once the vase is shattered, no amount of glue will make it exactly as it was.

-Similarly, a stool whose leg gets broken will seldom provide as strong or comfortable a seat.
+A stool whose leg gets broken will seldom provide as strong or comfortable a seat.

 For different team personality types, this may be communicated or shown in different ways.